 The Chilean comic Condorito does this: In the most recent issues there have been jokes involving Facebook, Blackberry phones, and many of the covers made a parody of recent movies.

 Marvel Comics' 10-issue run of Mighty Mouse concluded with a mysterious figure who used a vacuum to drain all the "hipness" from TV personalities (anthropomorphic animal editions of Pat Sajak, Johnny Carson, et al).
-The paramedics warn Mighty Mouse not to get too close all he'll lose all his hipness, and he scoffs, saying he's still relevant.
+The paramedics warn Mighty Mouse not to get too close or he'll lose all his hipness, and he scoffs, saying he's still relevant.
 That is, until the official word is that his cartoon show on CBS was canceled.
 Mighty Mouse eventually wins by drawing in his breath to counter the villain's vacuum.
 When he tells the paramedics he's as hip as ever, they quip, "Are you sure?
 The audience said you really sucked!"

 The post-relaunch Batgirl series featured references to an app that Gotham's petty criminals use to keep track of Batman's movements, and also featured Babs' new roommate being a member of "Occupy Gotham".

 Kieron Gillen's Young Avengers series has this.
-The characters seem to be constantly posting to their equivalent of Tumblr for whatever reason, and basically spewing references that really just sound like Gillen's is trying to sound young.
+The characters seem to be constantly posting to their equivalent of Tumblr for whatever reason, and spewing references that really just sound like Gillen's is trying to sound young.

 Inhumanity has this in the use of Twitter in order to tell us what some people think about the new Inhumans.